Various Categories of Cloud Computing Services (Saas, PaaS, IaaS)

 • Application Programming Interfaces (APIs) makes it possible for integration between different pieces of software

-See also Advantages and Disadvantages of Cloud Computing
+See also Top 15 Wonderful Examples of Cloud Computing

 SaaS is quickly growing as a method of delivering technology as it becomes common within almost every organization.
 It is provided to organizations either as a service on demand through a subscription, or at no charge but the provider generates revenue from user list sales or advertisements.
 Examples of SaaS application provisions areas include e-mail, customer service, financial management and expense management just to mention a few.